Disability Services and Resources

 Cornell College is committed to being an exciting place of learning and discovery for all of its students and strives to provide equal educational opportunities to students with disabilities.
 Please contact the disabilities services coordinator with any questions or concerns.

-Cornell College offers a variety of services and resources to help students succeed and, in accordance with the Americans with Disabilities Act (ADA) and Section 504 of the Rehabilitation Act of 1973, Cornell staff members work closely with students who have documented disabilities requiring accommodation to ensure access to the College’s programs, activities and services.
+Cornell College offers a variety of services and resources to help students succeed and, in accordance with the Americans with Disabilities Act of 1990, as amended, and Section 504 of the Rehabilitation Act of 1973, Cornell faculty and staff members work closely with students who have documented disabilities requiring accommodation to ensure access to the College’s programs, activities and services.

 The Coordinator of Academic Support and Advising is the designated office at Cornell College that maintains disability-related documents, certifies eligibility for services, and determines reasonable accommodations for students with disabilities.

-Students who need accommodations for learning disabilities must provide documentation from a professional qualified to diagnose learning disabilities.
-The documentation must be specific about what accommodations are recommended and are ideally dated within three years of admission.
+Students who need accommodations for learning, mental health, or physical disabilities must provide documentation from a professional qualified to diagnose the disability.
+The documentation must be specific about what accommodations are recommended.
 See Documentation Guidelines.

 This documentation should consist of a current report or evaluation prepared by an appropriate professional.
 The documentation must: